Wakodono/odin-library/README.md

 ## Acknowledgements

 CSS Reset by Josh Comeau.
-You can find more about it [here](https://www.joshwcomeau.com/css/custom-css-reset/).
+You can find more about it <a href="https://www.joshwcomeau.com/css/custom-css-reset/" target="_blank">here</a>.